Frankiey/azure-llm-sizer/README.md

 The results section includes a **How it works?** link that expands a short explanation of the memory estimation formula.

+The tool estimates GPU memory for inference workloads only.

 This is an independent project and is not affiliated with Microsoft.

 ## Project structure